Wine event organizer overwhelmed at a crowded trade tasting floor, managing exhibitors and the logistics of a busy wine event

 Talk to a few directors and you start hearing the same three frictions, named differently:

 The first is version control.
 A producer updates their tech sheet or list of the wines they will be pouring on Friday, but the version in the event binder is from June.
 Pricing has changed.
 A vintage has changed.
-The exhibitor noticed and the buyer didn't.
+The exhibitor noticed and the guest didn't.

 The second is discoverability.
 A buyer who wants to find every Sangiovese in the room shouldn't need to walk past every table to identify them.
 Most events publish a master pour list.
 Most master pour lists are a PDF or paper with no search function, no filters, no discoverability.